This Photo Of Drake With Eleven From

-If his willingness to drop $160,000 on a first-edition copy of Harry Potter and the Sorcerer's Stone is any indication, Drake has a weakness for YA fantasy fiction.
+If his willingness to drop £120,000 on a first-edition copy of Harry Potter and the Philosopher's Stone is any indication, Drake has a weakness for YA fantasy fiction.
 Is it any wonder, then, that he's also into Stranger Things?

 The rapper's latest Instagram features a face familiar to fans of the Netflix thriller: actress Millie Bobby Brown, a.k.a.
 Eleven, frozen waffle enthusiast and mortal enemy of Mind Flayers the